nhsconnect/nhslogin/src/developer-support.md

 For support after you go live, see
 [NHS login: Go live and support – Support after you go live](https://digital.nhs.uk/services/nhs-login/nhs-login-for-partners-and-developers/nhs-login-integration-toolkit/go-live-and-support#support-after-you-go-live)

-Your Slack account will be automatically deactivated if you do not use it for 28 days or more.
+Your Slack account will be automatically deactivated if you do not use it for 28 days.
 To reactivate it, contact us at **england.support.nhslogin@nhs.net**.